sajter/poker/README.md

 - Players can join while game is in progress
 - Verifies player funds and takes appropriate actions

+I am not responsible for this script; it is not my property.

 ## Special Notes
 NPC's were used to speed up testing and I might write up working npc code later once script is working for players.